 Changes to Colman Dock ferry holding this summer

-As the Washington State Ferries’ busy summer season ramps up and construction projects continue along the Seattle waterfront, drivers will see a change to ferry holding lanes when Colman Dock reaches capacity.
+Due to the Washington State Ferries’ busy summer season and ongoing construction projects along the Seattle waterfront, drivers will see a change to ferry holding lanes when Colman Dock reaches capacity.
 On the busiest travel days, typically Friday afternoons and Saturdays, drivers will need to use an on-street ferry holding lane.

 - On most days this summer, drivers will continue to enter Colman Dock from northbound or southbound Alaskan Way at Yesler Way.